 The project includes continued composting of manure for use on-site.
 According to the Hydrology Analysis, horse manure in a pasture or pen is a potential problem if the waste is not properly managed and recycled or disposed of safely.
 It can increase bacteria count in downstream drainages, also can encourage disease in horses and create habitat for infectious vectors, such as the common house fly.
 Therefore, horse owners should continue to practice good sanitation methods by disposing of urine and manure contaminated bedding (straw) and soil that may contain contagions from an occasionally sick horse, and collect manure from the pastures.
 Since disease organisms live in the soil, however, it is impossible to get rid the potential for disease completely, therefore the approach this property owner takes is to keep the pens and pastures clean daily of manure and then compost to decontaminate.
-This cycle is considered by the State of California as a green and sustainable ranch management method (Stitt Engineering, September 16, 2015).
+This cycle is considered by the State of California as a green and sustainable ranch management method (Stitt Engineering, September 2015).
 The current annual quantity is less than the State threshold of 1,000 cubic yards, and therefore no State inspection is required.
 The proposed project would allow an increase in the number of horses boarded on site and could therefore result in additional manure composting, but the composting quantity will remain under the State annual threshold of 1,000 cubic yards.

-The proposed manure composting management area would be located on the pasture north of the loafing sheds, approximately 600 feet from the on-site pond, 850 feet from the on-site residence, and 900 feet from the nearest off-site residence, 100 feet from the seasonal wetlands, and 50 feet from the drainage swale.
+The proposed manure composting management area would be located on the hillside approximately 500 north of the hay barn and approximately 75 feet from the closest portion of the drainage.
+The composed manure would continue to be spread on the flat area northwest of the barn, on the eastern pasture, and in the loafing sheds.
 The biological resource analysis recommends that the manure composting area, proposed development, and the dispersal of the manure maintain a distance of 50 feet from the drainage to protect water quality.
-The addition of an earthen berm around the compost area will define the area and maintain the recommended setback from the on-site drainage swale and seasonal wetlands.
+The addition of an earthen berm around the compost area will define the area and maintain the recommended setback from the onsite drainage swale and seasonal wetlands.
 The owner shall continue with existing manure composting methods that incorporate the key elements described in the Hydrology Analysis (Stitt Engineering, September 16, 2015).
-The stormwater drainage plan proposes the creation of a three foot swale adjacent to the drainage along the western property line.
-The swale would capture sheet flow drainage from the pens and any flows that may escape from the berms around the manure composting pile and divert the flows from entering the drainage.
 Consistent with the recommendations of the project biologist, composted manure should not be spread within 50 feet of any identified water course on the property in order to prevent contamination.
 See Mitigation Measure HWQ-1.
 The recommended avoidance measure will prevent impacts to water quality and accordingly, impacts will be less than significant.

 b.
 The project is located in an area denoted as "All Other Areas" as described in the Napa County Water Availability Analysis, requiring a Tier 1 and Tier 2 analysis.
-In order to determine the estimated water use of the existing development, proposed project, and the water availability, Stitt Engineering prepared three documents: Water Use Analysis - September 16, 2015; Hydrology Analysis - September 16, 2015; and Water Availability Analysis - February 19, 2016 - Revised May 22, 2017.
+In order to determine the estimated water use of the existing development, proposed project, and the water availability, Stitt Engineering prepared three documents: Water Use Analysis - Revised May 11, 2017; Hydrology Analysis - September 16, 2015; and Water Availability Analysis - March 22, 2016.